prakhar105/object-detection/README.md

-# 🎥 YOLOv8 Video Object Detection
+# 🎥 YOLO Video Object Detection

-This project demonstrates object detection using [Ultralytics YOLOv8](https://docs.ultralytics.com/) on video files.
+This project demonstrates object detection using [Ultralytics](https://docs.ultralytics.com/) on video files.
 It also includes a robust CI/CD pipeline using GitHub Actions, test-driven development (TDD), and optional data versioning using DVC.

 ---